iterative/dvc.org/static/docs/user-guide/external-dependencies.md

 # External Dependencies

+There are cases when data is large enough or processing is organized in a way that you would like to avoid moving data out of the remote storage.
+For example, you run Dask via SSH, or a script that streams data from S3 to process it, etc.
+A mechanism of external dependencies and
+[External Outputs](/doc/user-guide/external-outputs) provide a way to for DVC to control data externally.

+## Description

 With DVC you can specify external files as dependencies for your pipeline stages.
 DVC will track changes in those files and will reflect that in your pipeline state.
 Currently, the following types of external dependencies